Varshi292/RoastWear/sprint1.md

 - Implement the T-shirt customization feature.
 - Improve UI design based on feedback.
 - Enhance authentication validation and error handling.
 - Begin working on the checkout and payment integration.
+- More organized user data organization and retrieval (to set us up for shopping carts, past designs, and past purchases)

 ## Backend Video